aarizat/interview-questions/README.md

 # Interview Questions

-The goal with this repository is to share some questions that are done commonly during interviews to occupy a charge as a programmer.
+The goal of this repository is to share some questions that are asked during interviews to occupy a charge as a programmer.